Janet Duprey

-She won the 2010 Republican primary election running against David Kimmel, a small business owner.
+She was the 2010 Republican nominee when a potential primary challenger’s petitions were thrown out in New York State Appellate Court based on case-law regarding sufficiency of verbiage describing office being sought.

 She then faced Rudy Johnson, a former energy analyst and small businessman, in the general election, which she won with 59 percent of the vote.
 Duprey did not seek re-election in 2016.

 Positions

 Duprey supports gay and lesbian rights and voted in favor of a bill to introduce same sex marriage in New York State.

 Duprey sponsored a resolution to create a day of awareness for individuals diagnosed with Asperger syndrome.